Managing App Resources

 Use "drycc resources [command] --help" for more information about a command.

-You can list available resource services with one drycc resources services
+You can list available resource services with the drycc resources services command:

 $ drycc resources services